IMS-Bio2Core-Facility/lta/README.md

 Lipidomics data from several, metabolically connected tissues from control and experimental groups can be used to plot the spatial or temporal distribution of lipids.
-These distributions identify where changes in lipid metabolism occur and in which lipid pathways, indicating the locus and biochemical alterations that occur in a given phenotype.
+These distributions identify where changes in lipid metabolism occur and in which lipid pathways, indicating the locus and biochemical alterations that occur in a given group.
 LTA was conceived in two parts.
 One is an Abundance Analysis,
-in which the error-normalised fold change (ENFC) for the control and given phenotype group is calculated.
+in which the error-normalised fold change (ENFC) for the control and given group group is calculated.
 Because the ratio of the control and experimental values is scaled by the error, the ENFCs are easy to plot and compare between compartments.
 The second part is a Switch Analysis.